Staff

 Jennifer Ward

 Jen has been an integral part of the STAH family since 1997, but she has worked in the veterinary industry since 1981.
 Jen is originally from Maryland, and she moved to Pennsylvania in 1988 after also living in Washington, D.C.
 She studied Horse Care and Stable Management at Anne Arundel Community College.
-Jen shares her home with her husband and their menagerie of animals, including 3 dogs (Chihuahua, Border Collie/Aussie, and Pomeranian/Chihuahua mix), a cat, horses, donkeys, goats, chickens, and fish.
+Jen shares her home with her husband and their menagerie of animals, including 3 dogs (Border Collie/Aussie, Papillon mix, and German Shepherd), three cats, horses, donkeys, goats, chickens, and fish.

 Jen’s favorite animal is the dog, and she enjoys the training/obedience aspect of veterinary medicine the most.
 Her favorite aspect of working at STAH is the satisfaction of helping clients be the best pet owner they can be, and she enjoys the challenge of providing medical care to animals that aren’t able to communicate how they feel.